 The U.S. Department of Justice (DOJ) plays an important role in the federal criminal justice system, including the following:

 - Setting policy on how federal criminal cases are charged and prosecuted.
 The U.S. Attorney General in Washington, DC is in charge of the DOJ and oversees the 94 U.S. Attorney’s Offices around the country that employ thousands of federal prosecutors.
-Read about Attorney General Eric Holder’s changes to federal drug charging policy.
-A shorter version of the document is here.
+The Attorney General directs prosecutors how cases should be charged, including how and when mandatory minimum sentences should be used.

 - Providing federal monetary grants to many state, local, and Tribal organizations and governments for hiring police, investigating crimes, and other public safety projects.